momososo/mappin-anomaly-detection/README.md

 # mappin-anomaly-detection
+There are many map pins in the office that have become somewhat damaged through use.
+I used OpenVINO to build a solution for determining whether map pins can be reused.

 I completed this project locally, but the path link has not been modified yet.
 The file path needs to be modified during testing.

 The current OpenVINO version 2023.2.0-13089-cfd42bd2cb0-HEAD will cause an error when inferencer